Society of Intensive Care Medicine: Education

 SICM submitted a position paper on "A formalized accreditation and training system for adult intensive care medicine" to the Ministry of Health, Singapore in 2002.
 This led to the formation of the Sub-specialty Training Committee in ICM in 2007 and ICM was recognised as a sub-specialty with the Specialists Accreditation Board in 2012.

 SICM SymPOsium

 The inaugural biennial SICM Symposium (SISPO) was held on 23 April 2016 for adult and paediatric intensivists and ICM trainees.
 It comprised "Year-In-Review" lectures on ICM key topics such as haemodynamics, ventilation, nutrition, nephrology, and neurocritical care, as well as several workshops.

 SG-ANZICS Intensive Care Forum

 SICM partnered with the Australian and New Zealand Intensive Care Society (ANZICS) to organise the biennial SG-ANZICS Intensive Care Forum in 2011.

 Research

-SICM's official journal is Critical Care and Shock.

 SICM set up its multicentre research arm known as the National Investigators for Clinical Epidemiology and Research (SICM-NICER) in 2008.
 It collaborates with the Asian Critical Care Clinical Trials Group and published several papers on ICM from an Asian perspective.

 SICM collaborated with the Ministry of Health, Singapore to set up the Singapore National ICU Repository (NICUR) to advance future research.